Way back in January 2009, we added a new feature to our Friday outreaches in Tulsa when we serve sack lunches and share the gospel.

 The results will tell you everything you need to know about the lives we feed and pray with every week.

-That comes out to roughly $500 per year, or about $10 per outreach.
 The bucket has seen twenties, tens, fives, lots of one-dollar gold coins, cashiers checks and a handful of bus tokens (which was a sacrifice for the givers).

 Jesus said she put more into the temple treasury than all the others because “out of her poverty, she put in everything – all she had to live on.”